ROCm/HIP/docs/how-to/hip_porting_driver_api.rst

 The ``hipModule_t`` interface does not support the ``cuModuleLoadDataEx`` function, which is used to control PTX compilation options.
 HIP-Clang does not use PTX, so it does not support these compilation options.
-In fact, HIP-Clang code objects always contain fully compiled code for a device-specific instruction set and do not require additional compilation as a part of the load step.
+In fact, HIP-Clang code objects contain fully compiled code for a device-specific instruction set and don't require additional compilation as a part of the load step.
 The corresponding HIP function ``hipModuleLoadDataEx`` behaves like ``hipModuleLoadData`` on the HIP-Clang path (where compilation options are not used) and like ``cuModuleLoadDataEx`` on the NVCC path.

 For example: